Friday night Long Beach Poly All-American Iman Marshall helped the Jackrabbits defeated Crespi 44-27 in the Pac-5 Division quarterfinal.

 "I gave them away," Marshall said.
 "I had them and I gave them to somebody, I don't know where they are at but I am going to get some more tomorrow," he said.
 "They are my Superman gloves, I touched them so they are Superman gloves."

 Heading into the game, Marshall kept his feelings about USC and UCLA very diplomatic.

-"I just want to see a well-fought-out fight and see two great teams go after it and see great coaches go after each other as well."
+"I just want to see a well fought out fight and see two great teams go after it and see two great coaches go after each other as well."

 UCLA defeated USC 38-20, but before the game Marshall wasn't putting much significance on the outcome as far as his college decision is concerned.